 This Juki lockstitch sewing machine only creates straight stitches, so it’s not for everyone.

 There is no way to do buttonholes, zigzag stitches, etc., so it’s meant for serious quilters or career sewists looking to stitch straight seams fast.

 The Juki TL-2010Q also sews at an impressive 1,500 spm (faster than my sergers!) and is surprisingly portable, considering how it mimics industrial sewing machines.
 (There is a speed control dial, though, if you’re afraid of that max speed!)

 It also has a larger workspace area and larger presser foot maximum height than standard sewing machines so it can better accommodate thick, large quilts.

 Thread trimming happens automatically if you press with your heel on the foot pedal or press the button underneath the stitch length dial.
 You cannot program it to trim without user input.

 If you’re looking for a straight-stitch-only machine and the Juki TL-2010Q is too expensive, check out the Brother PQ1500SL.

 Compared to most other straight-stitch sewing machines, it is less expensive but at the same time, it does not have as many deluxe features.

-It also sews at 1,500 spm, though, and has a large throat workspace and a large extension table to hold bulkier projects.
+It also sews at 1,500 spm, though, is a sewing machine with a wide throat space, and has a large extension table to hold bulkier projects.

 And, that’s the end of my running list of the best sewing machines with automatic thread cutters.